Generalized Random Forests using Fixed-Point Trees: Our Method

 \subsection{Pseudo-outcomes}

-Approximations $\tilde\theta_{C_j}$ of the form \eqref{eqn:gradient-estimator} and \eqref{eqn:fp-estimator-eta} offer an additional benefit: they enable criteria of the form \eqref{eqn:approx-surrogate} and \eqref{eqn:fp-approx-criterion} to be efficiently optimized by using a single multivariate CART split.
-A CART split performed with respect to vector-valued $\rho_i$ over a parent node $P$ produces child nodes $C_1$ and $C_2$ that minimize the following least-squares criterion:
+Approximations $\tilde\theta_{C_j}$ of the form \eqref{eqn:gradient-estimator} and \eqref{eqn:fp-estimator-eta} offer an additional benefit: they enable the $\widetilde\Delta$-criteria of the form \eqref{eqn:approx-surrogate} and \eqref{eqn:fp-approx-criterion} to be efficiently optimized through a single multivariate CART split.
+A CART split performed with respect to vector-valued responses $\rho_i \in \bbR^K$ over a parent node $P$ produces a split $(C_1,C_2)$ that minimizes the following least-squares criterion:

 where $\bar\rho_{C_j} \coloneqq \frac{1}{n_{C_j}}\sum_{\{i:X_i \in C_j\}} \rho_i$.\footnote{The multivariate CART criterion uses a sum of squares impurity measure, as in \citet{de2002multivariate, segal1992tree}.}~Equivalently, a CART split that minimizes \eqref{eqn:cart-min-criterion-pseudo-outcomes} will maximize: